What is the ultimate Canon sports lens?

 Autofocus performance is a big differentiator between lenses when action sports are the subject.
-While most lenses can capture a distant subject running perpendicular from you across a field (a constant focus distance), it takes a good lens to be able to focus-track a fast-approaching or departing subject at close distances or with tight framing.
+While most lenses can capture a distant subject running perpendicular from you across a field (a constant focus distance), it takes a good lens (and camera) to be able to focus-track a fast-approaching or departing subject at close distances or with tight framing.
 Economy lenses will not typically be up to this challenge.

 The Ultimate Sports Lens